Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 For example, a game with 3,000 99% positive reviews will still be ranked lower than a game with 5,000 95% positive reviews.
-Or a game can be 100% positive, but if it only has up to 50 reviews, it will be stuck in the “Positive” ranking.
-As far as I’ve understoon, these calculations are the same for negatively reviewed games.
+Or a game can be 100% positive, but if it only has fewer than 50 reviews, it will be stuck in the “Positive” ranking.
+As far as I’ve understood, these calculations are the same for negatively reviewed games.
 It appears that regardless of number of reviews, if the ratio of positive/negative reviews is in the 40%-60% range, it will be considered “Mixed”.

-I will, at times during my analysis, lump these game rankings together into a simplified three tiers.
-Positive, mixed, and negative.
+I will, at times during my analysis, lump these game rankings together into a simplified three tiers; positive, mixed, and negative.
 Just know, that in these moments, the positive and negative options are referring to four smaller categories grouped together for the sake of ease.